Azure-Samples/key-vault-node-getting-started/README.md

 Before you proceed make sure that you are familiar with the [basic concepts](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis#basic-concepts).

 ## This sample shows how to do the following operations of Key Vault secret with Key Vault SDK
-- create server by the http
+- Create server by the http
-- create a new secret
+- Create a new secret
-- get the secret
+- Get the secret

 ## Prerequisites